Isomorphic gcd-graphs over polynomial rings: Gcd-graphs associated with prime powers I: Graph theoretic properties of

 We discuss various consequences of \cref{thm:wreath_product_prime_power}.
+First, let us briefly recall the definitions of graph concepts.
+Let $G$ be a graph.
+The clique number $\omega(G)$ of $G$ is the maximum number of vertices in a complete subgraph of $G$.
+The chromatic number $\chi(G)$ is the minimum number of colors needed to color the vertices of $G$ so that adjacent vertices receive different colors.
+The independence number $\alpha(G)$ is the maximum number of vertices in an independent set of $G$; that is, a set of vertices no two of which are adjacent.
+We refer readers to \cite[Section 2.3]{hammack2011handbook} for some further discussions and results regarding these numbers.
+Graph $G$ is said to be perfect if for every induced subgraph of $G$, the clique number equals the chromatic number.

-First, it is known that the wreath product $G_1 * G_2$ is perfect if and only if both $G_1, G_2$ are perfect (see \cite{lovasz1972normal}).
-Since complete and co-complete graphs are perfect, by mathematical induction, we conclude from \cref{thm:wreath_product_prime_power} that.
+It is known that the wreath product $G_1 * G_2$ is perfect if and only if both $G_1, G_2$ are perfect (see \cite{lovasz1972normal}).
+Since complete and co-complete graphs are perfect, by mathematical induction, we conclude from \cref{thm:wreath_product_prime_power} that

-\begin{cor} $G_{P^k}(D)$ is a perfect graph. \end{cor} Next, we discuss the clique, chromatic, and independent numbers of $G_{P^k}(D)$ (see \cite[Section 2.3]{hammack2011handbook} for some further discussions of these concepts).
-By \cite{hammack2011handbook}, we know that clique number $\omega(G)$ of a graph $G$ behaves well with respect to wreath products: $ \omega(G_1 * G_2) = \omega(G_1) \omega(G_2)$, we have the following conclusion.
+\begin{cor} $G_{P^k}(D)$ is a perfect graph. \end{cor} Next, we discuss the clique, chromatic, and independent numbers of $G_{P^k}(D)$.
+By \cite{hammack2011handbook}, we know that the clique number $\omega(G)$ of a graph $G$ behaves well with respect to wreath products: $ \omega(G_1 * G_2) = \omega(G_1) \omega(G_2)$.
+Therefore, we have the following conclusion.

 \begin{cor} The clique and chromatic numbers of $G_{P^k}(D)$ are $|P|^{|D|} = |P|^s.$ \end{cor} \begin{proof} By \cref{thm:wreath_product_prime_power}, we know that